MarioJrodas/osticket-prereqs/README.md

 Step 6.
 Configure IIS for PHP

 	- Open IIS as Admin
-	- Click PHP Manager, then select Register New PHP Version.
+	- Click PHP Manager, then select Register New PHP Version
-	- Locate the PHP folder on the C:\ drive, open it, and select the php-cgi.exe file.
+	- Locate the PHP folder on the C:\ drive, open it, and select the php-cgi.exe file
-	- Click OK, then restart IIS.
+	- Click OK, then restart IIS

 ---